-Assesses the percentage of children and adolescents who were on two or more concurrent antipsychotic medications for an extended period of time during the year.
+Assesses the percentage of children and adolescents who were on two or more concurrent antipsychotic medications for an extended period during the year.

-Antipsychotic prescribing in children and adolescents has increased rapidly in recent decades.1,2 Among those prescribed an antipsychotic, about 1 in 10 are prescribed more than one antipsychotic at the same time.3 Children and adolescents prescribed antipsychotics are at risk for serious health concerns, including weight gain, extrapyramidal side effects, hyperprolactinemia and some metabolic effects.4
+Antipsychotic prescribing in children and adolescents has increased rapidly in recent decades.1,2 Among those prescribed an antipsychotic, about 1 in 10 are prescribed more than one antipsychotic at the same time.3 Children and adolescents prescribed antipsychotics are at risk for serious health concerns.
+This includes weight gain, extrapyramidal side effects, hyperprolactinemia and some metabolic effects.4

-Because risks of multiple concurrent antipsychotic use in children and adolescents has not been systematically investigated, guidelines caution against their use, due to the lack of evidence supporting use and the risks these medications pose.5 This measure can highlight potentially unsafe use of antipsychotic medications.
+Risks of multiple concurrent antipsychotic use in children and adolescents has not been systematically investigated.
+Because of this, guidelines caution against their use.
+There is a lack of evidence supporting their use and the risks of these medications pose can be high.5 This measure can highlight potentially unsafe use of antipsychotic medications.